rpellerin/dotfiles/README.md

 # An alternative to autojump is z: https://github.com/rupa/z
 # xss-lock is for auto locking session after 2 minutes of inactivity
 # vim-gtk3 for clipboard support
-# ctags is for vim tag jumping (see .vimrc)
-# libreoffice-pdfimport is for PDF signing
 # redshift-gtk is an alternative to xflux

 sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl